Technigo/project-mongo-api/README.md

 ## Documentation

-GET /
-Welcome page
+**GET/** - Welcome page

-GET /shows
-Displays all shows in the dataset.
+**GET /shows** - Displays all shows in the dataset.

-GET /shows/:id
-Displays a single show based on the show_id parameter from the request URL.
+**GET /shows/:id** - Displays a single show based on the show_id parameter from the request URL.
 An error message will show when the show_id is invalid or no book is found with the id provided.

-GET /shows?type=movie
-Will show shows that have type movies or tv shows, an error will show up if no type is found.
+**GET /shows?type=movie** - Will show shows that have type movies or tv shows, an error will show up if no type is found.

 More queries:
-GET /shows?country=Sweden
-Get shows by country
+**GET /shows?country=Sweden** - Get shows by country

-GET /shows?title=Chocolate
-Get shows by title
+**GET /shows?title=Chocolate** - Get shows by title

 Combine all of three queries for more specific results :)